chris-twiner/scalesXml/README.md

 Currently the stable 0.2.1 release [site](http://scala-scales.googlecode.com/svn/sites/scales/scales-xml_2.9.1/0.2.1/index.html) has focused on performance tuning, including fast parsing and low memory usage (which, of course, are coupled).

-The upcoming release (2.9.1 only so far) 0.3, has an RC2 version and provides ScalesXPath - a string based XPath 1.0 evaluator, a full compliment of useful axe in the internal XPath syntax and general improvements in usability.
+The upcoming release 0.3, has an RC2 version and provides ScalesXPath - a string based XPath 1.0 evaluator, a full compliment of useful axe in the internal XPath syntax and general improvements in usability.

 It represents the first xsbt based release and, as such, will have a site after sbtPlugins are migrated.
 Use "0.3-RC2" as the revision to use this version.